GraphVine: A Data Structure to Optimize Dynamic Graph Processing on GPUs: Motivation

 In \textit{Accelerating Dynamic Graph Analytics on GPUs}, not much is said about the memory management unit of \textit{GPMA} and \textit{GPMA+}.
 It also tends to use a large amount of memory, and a significant effort is taken to reallocate the entries evenly across the self-balanced binary tree.
 These problems would get amplified when the update batch is enormous.
 In \textit{Fast Dynamic Graph Algorithms}, the proposed \textit{diff-CSR} mechanism could cause large insert and delete overheads with a large update batch due to the need to rearrange and concatenate the \textit{diff-CSR} throughout multiple updates. \textit{cuSTINGER}, on the other hand, performs individual \textit{cudaMalloc} calls to allocate additional edge blocks to adjacency lists from the CPU, causing significant overheads, especially if the update batch is large.
 It also incurs huge penalties when relocating adjacency lists if they become full while over-allocating space causing poor efficiency. \textit{Hornet} takes care of many of these issues, but due to the high initialization overheads, it performs relatively poorly than \textit{cuSTINGER} in small update batches.
 Both \textit{aimGraph} and \textit{faimGraph} allocate the entire GPU memory during initialization, meaning that performing any advanced analytic computation in the GPU is impossible.
 They are also slower than \textit{Hornet} for large batches since adjacency lists in \textit{Hornet} are stored in one single edge block, while in \textit{aimGraph} and \textit{faimGraph}, it gets stored in multiple edge blocks. \textit{faimGraph}, on the other hand, is much better in terms of memory efficiency than \textit{aimGraph} and \textit{Hornet}, as \textit{aimGraph} does not return an empty edge block in the hope that the source vertex associated with the edge block reuses it again, while \textit{Hornet} tends to over-allocate space.
 Through this work, we aim to devise a solution that addresses all these issues.
+In the next section, we present the details of the proposed GraphVine data structure along with the details of its initialization, edge/vertex updates (inserts and deletes) and search operations.